abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 <Caused a failure on server launch>

+### Commit

 ` feat: enable each doctor to see his associated clinics.` Oct/29 **Purpose:**
 < now each doctor can see his associated clinic . >

 ### Commit

+` feat: implement the Lab User both in frontend and backend so now you can register,login as lab ` Oct/30 **Purpose:**
+< now you can register, login as lab the next step is handle lab features that will be after login>